 Designed the application and led the implementation team for BitGenie, the first app of its kind in the industry.

 Designed the first game, and several others in Baker Hughes history, such as BitTacular.
-It was released to the Apple store as a free to play game and was very successful.
+It was released to the Apple store as a free to play game and was highly successful.
 The other games were released to the WHEC center for educational purposes.

 Managed the User Experience lab at D&E software where I administered user testing using the Tobi Eye Tracking equipment and software to ensure a good user experience.